-In addition, the spread of COVID-19 has caused us to modify our business practices (including restricting employee travel, developing social distancing plans for our employees and cancelling physical participation in meetings, events and conferences), and we may take further actions as may be required by government authorities or as we determine are in the best interests of our employees, partners and customers.
+In addition, the spread of COVID-19 has caused us to modify our business practices (including restricting employee travel and transitioning nearly all of our employees to working from home), and we may take further actions as may be required by government authorities or as we determine are in the best interests of our employees, partners and customers.
 The outbreak has adversely impacted and may further adversely impact our workforce and operations and the operations of our partners, customers, suppliers and third-party vendors, throughout the time period during which the spread of COVID-19 continues and related restrictions remain in place, and even after the COVID-19 outbreak has subsided.
 In particular, we may experience financial losses due to a number of operational factors, including:

-- continued store closures by partners or if one or more partners becomes subject to a bankruptcy proceeding; - third-party disruptions, including potential outages at third-party operated call centers and other suppliers; - increased cyber and payment fraud risk related to COVID-19, as cybercriminals attempt to profit from the disruption, given increased online banking, ecommerce and other online activity; - 58
+- · continued store closures by partners or if one or more partners becomes subject to a bankruptcy proceeding; - · third-party disruptions, including potential outages at third-party operated call centers and other suppliers; - increased cyber and payment fraud risk related to COVID-19, as cybercriminals attempt to profit from the disruption, given increased online banking, e-commerce and other online activity;